fyne-io/fyne/README.md

     go get fyne.io/fyne/v2@latest

-If you are new to Go, it is important to know that (as of Go 1.18) `go get` only downloads the specified module (to an internal folder), and adds a mention to it in the current folder's `go.mod` file.
-It does not add that module's dependencies to the `go.mod` file.
-To do this requires running a second command.
+If you are new to Go, it is important to know that (as of Go 1.18) `go get` only downloads the specified module and register it in the `go.mod` file.
+It does not add any dependencies into the `go.mod` file.

-Before running this second command, there must be a reference to fyne in one of your project's source files.
-The following, works:

-	import "fyne.io/fyne/v2/app"

-Note that:
-* `import "fyne.io/fyne/v2"` does not work.
-* some tools (such as [the official Visual Studio Go extension](https://marketplace.visualstudio.com/items?itemName=golang.go)), automatically remove unused imports.
-In which case you'll have to also write some code that uses an imported fyne module.

-Now run the following command, which both adds missing dependencies and removes unused ones.
+The command for automatically adding missing dependencies will remove unused modules as well.
+Therefore, you must first add a reference to fyne in a `.go` source file.
+After you have done that, you can run the second command:

 	go mod tidy